 On your Settings page, click Manage Emails:

-To add a new Gmail account, click on the Gmail icon:
+To add a new Gmail account, click on the Gmail button:

 You will now be transferred to the Gmail authentication page where you can select the account that you wish to sync.